Brothin/Tomper-Wear-ERP/README.md

 Clone the repo to your local machine.

-At first set-up the backend -
+At first set-up the backend by going to the backend folder -

 1. Install the required dependency for server using :